dagem81/dagem81.github.io/_posts/2025-07-06-attacking-jwts.md

 JSON Web Key (JWK) is an optional parameter for the header when using asymmetric encryption to sign the token.
 This parameter allows the server to send its public key within the token.
 The vulnerability arises when the server doesn't check the source of the public key.
 An attacker could provide their own public key and sign the token with their private key.
 So, now the attacker is able to change the contents of the token and sign it with their private key, and the server uses the public key in the JWK parameter to verify it's legitimacy.

-So to do this in BurpSuite:
+So to do this in Burp Suite:
 1. Generate your own asymmetric key in JWK format.
 ![img-description](/assets/rsa.png)